kalAnglin/data-sourcing-challenge/README.md

   - Peform a "GET" request that sends the title to The Movie Database search and retrieves the JSON results.
   - Use a "try" clause that performs the following actions:
     * Collect the movie ID from the first result.
     * Make a "GET" request using the movie query (starting with https://api.themoviedb.org/3/movie/) and movie ID to retrieve the full movie details in JSON format.
     * Extract the genre names from the results into a list called "genres".
     * Extract the "spoken_languages" English name from the results into a list called "spoken_languages".
     * Extract the "production_countries" name from the results into a list called "production_countries".
-    * Create a dictionary with the following results: "title", "original_title", "budget", "original_language", "homepage", "overview",
+    * Create a dictionary with the following results: "title", "original_title", "budget", "original_language", "homepage", "overview", "popularity", "runtime", "revenue", "release date", "vote_average", "vote_count", "genre", "spoken_languages",                     "production_countries"
+    * Append this dictionary to the tmdb_movie_list
+    * Print out the name of the movie and a message to indicate that the title was found.
+  - Use the except clause to print out a statement if a movie is not found.
+4. Preview the first five results in JSON format using "json.dumps" with the argument "indent=4" to format the data.
+5. Convert the results to a DataFrame called "tmdb_df" with "pd.DataFrame()".
+Because we don't have nested objects we don't need to use json_normalize().

+### Part 3
+The following steps were used to merge the two DataFrames created by the data collected from both APIs, clean the data, and export it for future use.
+1. Merge the TMDB and New York Times reviews DataFrame on the "title" column.
+2. To display all columns as strings without the list characters ([, [, ') the following actions were performed:
+  - Create a list of columns that need fixing called "columns_to_fix"
+  - Create a list of characters to remove called "characters_to_remove"
+  - Loop through "columns_to_fix" and do the following:
+    * Use "astype()" to convert the column to a string.
+    * Loop through the "characters_to_remove" and use the Pandas "str.replace()" method to remove the character from the string.
+3. Delete any duplicate rows and reset the index
+4. Export data to a CSV file without the DataFrame's index.

 ## Recommendations